Koenkk/zigbee2mqtt.io/docs/devices/BAC-002-ALZB.md

 ---
-title: "TuYa BAC-002-ALZB control via MQTT"
+title: "Tuya BAC-002-ALZB control via MQTT"
-description: "Integrate your TuYa BAC-002-ALZB via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya BAC-002-ALZB via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-03-28T13:25:07Z
 pageClass: device-page
 ---